NorthernWidget/Project-Margay/README.md

 * GND, the main output ground
 * BAT+, the positive connection for the battery line, voltage range 3.3v ~ 5.5v
 * BAT-, Negative battery connection, ***note: this pin is NOT interchangeable with GND, as BAT- is reverse voltage protected to prevent damage from plugging the battery in backwards***
-* Vs, this is the switched PWM output, the voltage of this output is determined by a solder jumper on the bottom of the board, controlled by **D3**
+* Vs, this is the switched PWM output, the voltage of this output is determined by a solder jumper on the bottom of the board, controlled by `VSwitch_Pin` - See information of limits and configuration below

 * MOSI, this is the master out, slave in, pin for the SPI bus, which doubles as **D5** when SPI and SD card are not used
 * MISO, this is the master in, slave out, pin for the SPI bus, which doubles as **D6** when SPI and SD card are not used